-One day may not be long enough if you want to visit and learn history of a city but do not worry, we got that all figured out.
-One day in Hue should be enough to get the highlights of this historical and calm city that was once the capital of Vietnam during the reign of the Nguyen dynasty – the last royal family of Vietnam.
+One day in Huemay not be long enough if you want to visit and learn history of a city but do not worry, we got that all figured out.
+Hue in one day should be enough to get the highlights of this historical and calm city that was once the capital of Vietnam during the reign of the Nguyen dynasty – the last royal family of Vietnam.

 When you hear about a dynasty that reigned a country for more than a year, what comes to your mind?
 Citadel?
 Forbidden city?
 Royal tombs?
 Food perhaps?
 Hue got it all.
 You’ll see and experience all of them in 1 day in Hue.

 There are 2 famous tombs in the city.
 Allegedly, one tomb is made for an acclaimed emperor and the other for a criticized one due to their political stance on French power.

 Minh Mang Tomb is the biggest and considered as the most majestic of all of the royal tombs to honor the man that believed to have opposed and resisted to be a puppet of the French government.
 Minh Mang tomb is renowned for its bold Asian architecture that harmoniously blends with its natural surroundings.

 Visit the Khai Dinh tomb